Scan Web Servers For Vulnerabilities Using Nikto Kali Linux

 Nikto + Tor

-install Proxychains this will allow applications to run through Tor network.
-Using Tor will help to add a little bit anonymity however when users say using Tor keeps a connection hidden is very untrue this is because when data is sent back and forth between intermediates and your ISP routers it always end up at a end destination known as an end point so lets imagine that these end points where set up as honey traps with mis-configured Tor routers and end points or lets say law enforcement owned one of these end points it could essentially leak vital data that could result in Tor users being exposed.
+install Proxychains will allow applications to run through the Tor network.
+Using Tor will help to add a little bit anonymity however when users say using Tor keeps a connection hidden is very untrue this is because when data is sent back and forth between intermediates and your ISP routers it always ends up at an end destination known as an endpoint.
+So let’s imagine that these endpoints were set up as honey traps with misconfigured Tor routers and endpoints or let’s say law enforcement owned one of these endpoints it could essentially leak vital data that could result in Tor users being exposed.
 Tor is good as taking lots of hops between intermediates while sending traffic on the Tor network this can make it harder to trace back to the user I’m not saying this to scare you but rather to settle this urban myth about Tor being safe some website also deny Tor connections and will connect up using your real IP.
-Want Tor to really work ? you need to change some of your habits, as some things won’t work exactly as you are used to.
+Want Tor to really work? you need to change some of your habits, as some things won’t work exactly as you are used to.